-The results also showed significant effect of Ranunculus spp. densities on grain yield of wheat during both the years (fig.2).
+The results also showed significant effect of Ranunculus spp. densities on grain yield of wheat during both the years (Fig.2).
 Highest grain yields (5.1 t ha-1) and (5.3 t ha-1) during the years 2021-22 and 2022-23 respectively was obtained with zero density of Ranunculus spp. m-2.
 The grain yield decreased by 45 % & 41.5 % from D0 to D5 during 2021-22 and 2022-23 respectively.
 The decline in grain yield with increased density of weeds may be because of the influence on crop growth and development throughout the season and by directly competing with the crop for limiting resources like sunlight, water and nutrients (Singh et al. 2022).
 Comparable outcomes were noted by Negewo et al., 2006. in barley where significant yield reductions were observed as the total weed population increased per unit area.
 Moreover, the yield attributes like effective tillers, ear weight, grains per ear and test weight were reduced in higher densities which may be responsible for lower yields in higher densities.
 Similar results of decreased yield with increased densities were also reported by Walia et al. (2004), Kolb et al. (2012), Kaur et al. (2013) and Kulsoom et al. 2018.
 Both straw yield and biological yield were significantly influenced by weed (Ranunculus spp.) density.
-Among weed densities D0 resulted in significantly higher straw yield and biological yield during both the years (fig. 2) However, the straw yield in D4 was statistically at par with D5 during the two years.
+Among weed densities D0 resulted in significantly higher straw yield and biological yield during both the years (Fig. 2) However, the straw yield in D4 was statistically at par with D5 during the two years.
 Higher straw yield and biological yield in D0 was because of higher plant height, Leaf area, dry matter and maximum tillers in the treatment.
 Armin (2011) also observed the reduction in biological yield of wheat with increased population of weeds.
 Similar observations were reported by Kolb et al. 2012 and Hussain et al. 2016.

 Fig.2 Effect of different densities of Ranunculus spp. on grain yield, straw yield and biological yield of wheat